ADA502-FireGuard/dynamic-frcm/README.md

 To run the project locally, you will need to have [Git](https://gitforwindows.org/), [Python 3.11](https://www.python.org/downloads/) and [Poetry](https://python-poetry.org/docs/#installation) installed on your machine for this.

+Also, FireGuard employs [Met.no's API](https://api.met.no), which requires authentication to use.
+You need to register for credentials [here](https://frost.met.no/auth/requestCredentials.html) before beginning.

 Clone the repository to your machine

 ```bash